 - Granulated Sugar

-- Whole Eggs and Egg Yolks.
+- Large Eggs and Egg Yolks.
 This recipe uses a combination of whole eggs and eggs.
 Save the leftover egg whites for macaroons or Swiss meringue buttercream

 - Unsalted Butter.
 Use only unsalted butter for this recipe.
 Salted butter will make the curd too salty.